 During this stage, developers will put more focus to optimize, if required, to re-engineer their implementation to improve the stability of the product meets all the required NFRs.
 They may also spend this phase connecting the backend to the production data, writing thorough documentation, and doing any other maintenance tasks required before handing the product over with confidence.

-If you're looking for business innovation and create distinctiveness in this tough competition, Innominds Rapid Application Development services, powered by our iSymphonyTM low-code no-code accelerator platforms can help.
-We have deep expertise in all enterprise and open-source RAD tools like Appian, Mendix, Power Apps, MSFabric, Outsystems and SAPUI5.
-Apart, our agile, lean DevOps and cloud, AI, IoT, Analytics expertise plus our Customer Experience and UI/UX teams, and our refined design thinking approach, can help businesses build better, customer engaging applications and software in minimal time.
+If you're looking to create distinctiveness in a competitive market, Innominds Rapid Application Development services, powered by market-leading platforms can help.
+We have deep expertise in all enterprise and open-source RAD tools.
+In addition, our agile, lean DevOps and cloud, AI, IoT, and analytics expertise along with our Customer Experience and UI/UX teams, and our refined Design Thinking approach can help businesses build better, customer engaging applications and software at speed.